About Our Program

 - 10 transplant biopsies (may transfer from previous program)

 - Research.
 You'll conduct research with interventional nephrology faculty in dialysis access care.
 You are expected to present abstracts at national meetings and to publish manuscripts in peer-reviewed journals.

 - Teaching.
 You'll have the opportunity to teach general nephrology fellows, medical students and internal medicine residents who rotate with Nephrology throughout the year.
 You may also choose to lead small and medium group discussions as a part of the medical school’s renal course each year.

 - Educator Development.
 The Department of Medicine's Fellow Medical Education (FAME) Training Track trains fellows to become effective clinician-teachers and scholars.
-Our department also offers several educator resources designed to address the issues and questions that educators confront regularly.

 Aims and Accreditation

 At the end of the training year, fellows will be able to: